-It's Monday, which means that for most of us mere mortals, encountering a brain hiccup at some point today isn't a matter of if, but when—none of us can be "on" all the time, after all.
-That being said, it can be mighty inconvenient to lose focus just before a big meeting or deadline, which is why it's handy to have a few strategies on deck to stave off a slump when we don't have the luxury of indulging it—like a go-to energizing snack, for example.
+Have you noticed how on Mondays at work you'll usually encounter some sort of a brain hiccup—none of us can be "on" all the time, after all.
+That being said, it can be mighty inconvenient to lose focus just before a big meeting or deadline, which is why it's handy to have a few strategies on deck to stave off a slump when we don't have the luxury of indulging it—like a go-to energising snack, for example.